reese/blog/content/thoughts/being-a-grown-up/index.md

 My fear of being a stranger was rooted in a naive assumption: that other people had figured it all out and I hadn't.
 I grew up in a religious tradition that supplied its own answer, and so by that metric other people _did_ have it figured out, albeit with an answer that I found inconclusive.

 Meaning-of-life, framed as a form of social cohesion, becomes a tool, a means of justifying one's own existence.
-Underlying this is the insidious notion that one's existence _requires justification_, that the purpose of a life is to create a life worth {{< sidenote word="living" >}}"Feels like I'm sinning when I’d be seeing the light / Cause now I'm working on this living just to rap about life / That's some backwards commitment" -- Jonwayne, ["Out of Sight"](https://www.youtube.com/watch?v=l4F21FUL1b8){{< /sidenote >}}.
+Underlying this is the insidious notion that one's existence _requires justification_, that the purpose of a life is to create a life worth living[^living].
 What I most wanted was not actually meaning but rather approval, a justification of selfhood so deep and so true that it could never be questioned.

 But that justification will not be found.
 Such a search is just a [snipe hunt](https://en.wikipedia.org/wiki/Snipe_hunt), a neverending chase for something over the horizon.
 Once we achieve _this_ or create _that_ or get _just a bit more_ money or recognition or power, then we'll have enough control to be untouchable.
 It is the mind clawing its way to [utopia](https://en.wikipedia.org/wiki/Utopia#:~:text=meant%20any%20non%2Dexistent%20society) and coming up empty.

 Meaning-of-life is a metaphysical claim, that at the bottom of the cosmos there's some ground floor, something woven into the fabric of the universe that is the Universal-Good or Purpose.
-To attempt to answer such a question requires omniscience, and yet we are mortal: a question of that magnitude is so broad as to be {{< sidenote word="unanswerable" >}}It's not explicitly in these lists, but it's in the same vein as what many Buddhist traditions refer to as "the imponderables" or "[unanswerable questions](https://en.wikipedia.org/wiki/The_unanswerable_questions)."{{< /sidenote >}}.
+To attempt to answer such a question requires omniscience, and yet we are mortal: a question of that magnitude is so broad as to be unanswerable[^unanswerable].

 Our task is not to determine the meaning-of-life at the bottom of it all.
 Much ink has been spilled trying to find these answers, but this is a distraction.